daryllxd/lifelong-learning/programming/ruby/rails/app/controllers/rest-rails-4-way.md

 When you say _you created a Book resource_, what you mean is you created a Book model, book controller with CRUD, and named routes (from `resources :books`).

-#### From Named Routes to REST Support

 `get 'auctions/:id' => "auction#show", as: 'auction'` gives you `auction_path`.

-Rails REST routing gives you the option: `/auctions` are routed differently, depending on the HTTP verb.
+`/auctions` are routed differently, depending on the HTTP verb.

 The four generated routes point to seven controller actions, depending on HTTP request method.
 In return, you agree to use very specific names for your controller actions: index, create, show, update, destroy, new, edit.